postmanlabs/labs-docs/v6/enterprise/monitoring_static_IPs.md

 By whitelisting a single static IP address, customers can monitor their APIs using Postman’s monitoring service, while conforming to company security policies.

+You can create a new monitor or change an existing monitor to run from a static IP address.

-#### Monitoring APIs from a static IP address in an existing monitor
+#### Changing an existing monitor to run from a static IP address

 In the Postman app, click the "Build" dropdown menu and select "Browse".